PEAK-Legacy/DecoratorTools/README.txt

 For complete documentation, see the `DecoratorTools manual`_.

+Changes since version 1.5:

+  * Added ``classy`` base class that allows you to do the most often-needed metaclass behviors *without* needing an actual metaclass.

 Changes since version 1.4:

   * Added ``enclosing_frame()`` function, so that complex decorators that call